hsmith-dev/SLCC-Daily-Unique-Logins-Report/README.md

 Date Created: February 28, 2024

 ## DESCRIPTION
-This is a PowerShell script intended for use at
-Salt Lake Community College which takes in a CSV file containing login DateTimes and Usernames, this will export a CSV file with the counts for each day of unique logins and a total number of unique logins a month
+This is a PowerShell script intended for use at Salt Lake Community College.
+Which takes in a CSV file containing login DateTimes and Usernames.
+The script will export a CSV file with the counts for each day of unique logins and the sum for the month.

 ## STEPS TO RUN
 1. Download the 'daily-monthly-unique-user-report.ps1' to your desktop.